 Is It Safe to Give Barley to Your Baby?

-Barley is considered a good food for babies as it is filling and has plenty of nutritive properties.
+Barley is considered to be a good food for babies, as it is filling, and has plenty of nutritive properties.
 However, owing to the presence of gluten (a kind of protein), it is not advisable to make barley the first food for your baby.
-This is because there has been evidence to suggest that it can compromise the baby’s immune system as it increases the risk of Celiac disease (an autoimmune disease triggered by gluten).
-It is also not recommended for babies who are allergic to wheat as there is a chance of a link between wheat allergy and barley allergy.
+This is because there has been evidence to suggest that it can compromise the baby’s immune system, as it increases the risk of celiac disease (an autoimmune disease triggered by gluten).
+It is also not recommended for babies who are allergic to wheat, as there is a chance of a link between wheat allergy and barley allergy.

 When Can Your Baby Start Eating Barley?

 It is recommended that babies be started on a barley-based diet only after they are at least seven or eight months old.
 Follow the three-day rule as you do with all new foods.
-This means, wait for three days after introducing it to assess if your baby displays any signs of allergy, and do not introduce any other new foods in these three days.
+This means waiting for three days after introducing a new food to assess if your baby displays any signs of allergy, and not introducing any other new foods in that three-day time period.

-Barley is a versatile food item and you can make it smooth or chunky according to your child’s preferences.
-But it is best to start off with a little quantity of smooth barley cereal.
+Barley is a versatile food item, and you can make it smooth or chunky according to your child’s preferences.
+However, it is best to start off with a little quantity of smooth barley cereal.

 Benefits of Barley

-Babies have small stomachs and can eat only very little amounts of food at a time.
-Thus, it is essential that you make every meal of your baby a nutritional one.
-Barley is one super food that can pack a nutritious punch at meal times.
+Babies have small stomachs, and can eat only little amounts of food at a time.
+Thus, it is essential that you make every meal of your baby a nutritional one!
+Barley is a superfood that can pack a nutritious punch at meal times.
 This is one reason why barley water for babies has been a time-tested favourite.

 The presence of a good amount of phosphorous in barley can help strengthen your baby’s bones.
 After calcium, phosphorous is what our bones are made of.

-Barley contains a variety of biochemicals which are known for their anti-fungal properties.
+Barley contains a variety of biochemicals that are known for their anti-fungal properties.

 How to Choose and Store Barley for Infant Food

 Hulled and pearled barley are the best choices for storing and cooking purposes.
-Hulled barley contains more nutrients but the pearled ones are easier to cook.
-Both varieties are ideal for use in soups, stews, and broths wherein they fluff up to a much bigger size.
-Milled or ground barley is another option.
+Hulled barley contains more nutrients, but the pearled barley is easier to cook.
+Both varieties are ideal for use in soups, stews, and broths, wherein they fluff up to a much bigger size.
+Milled or ground barley is also another option.

-Pearled barley can be stored for many months if placed in a cool and dry place.
-If the barley is packaged, it will likely have a use by date for reference.
+Pearled barley can be stored for many months when placed in a cool and dry place.
+If the barley is packaged, it will likely have a use-by date for reference.
 Milled barley is best stored in an airtight container in your refrigerator.
 Irrespective of the type of barley you use, it is best to buy in small quantities to prevent spoilage and wastage.

 If you buy pre-packed barley, there are likely to be cooking instructions provided.
 Around one cup of uncooked barley is likely to turn into three to four cups of cooked barley!

-Take about two tablespoons of barley cereal and an adequate amount of water in a bowl and mix the two till all the lumps are gone.
-Then cook this over a low flame for about 15 to 20 minutes or in a microwave till it is well done.
-You can then add some formula or breastmilk to make a thin paste before feeding it to baby.
+Take about two tablespoons of barley cereal, and an adequate amount of water in a bowl.
+Mix the two till all the lumps are gone.
+Cook this over low flame for about 15 to 20 minutes till it is well done.
+You can then add some formula or breast milk to make a thin paste before feeding it to the baby.
 You can also add pureed fruit to this cereal for some variety in flavour and natural sweetness.

 Delicious Barley Recipes for Infants

-Here are some interesting recipes with barley to try out at home.
-Bringing in some variety at mealtimes will help your baby develop a liking for this superfood more easily.
+Here are some interesting recipes with barley to try out at home for your baby.
+Bringing in some variety at mealtimes will help your little one develop a liking for this superfood more easily.

 1) Barley and Sweet Potato Balls